EmperorJacoba/PenguinChartEditor/Vocals Specifications.md

 Select the unpitched note by clicking anywhere in the unpitched event box.

 Users should be able to convert an unpitched note back to a pitched note by selecting it, and then using a button/keybind to switch it to a pitched note.
-A small prompt should appear for the user to enter a midi pitch or a letter pitch (e.g. A#4), where the lyric event should appear.
+A small prompt should appear for the user to enter a midi pitch or a letter pitch (e.g. A#4), where the vocal event should appear.

 ### Caret `^`
 This lyric does not have a pitch, but the game should treat scoring it leniently.